UW-GAC/django-anvil-consortium-manager/docs/advanced.rst

 - ``get_autocomplete_queryset``: a method to filter a workspace queryset for use in the :class:`~anvil_consortium_manager.views.WorkspaceAutocompleteByType` view.
 This queryset passed to this method is the workspace data model specified by the adapter, not the `Workspace` model.
 - ``get_extra_detail_context_data``: a method to add extra context data to the :class:`~anvil_consortium_manager.views.WorkspaceDetail` view.
 This method is passed the `Workspace` model, not the workspace data model specified by the adapter.
+- ``before_workspace_create``: a method to perform any actions before creating a workspace on AnVIL.
+- ``after_workspace_create``: a method to perform any actions after creating a workspace on AnVIL.
+- ``after_workspace_import``: a method to perform any actions after importing a workspace from AnVIL.

 Here is example of the custom adapter for ``my_app`` with the model, form and table defined above.